tedneward/Azgaarnoth/Classes/Feats.md

 ## Savage Attacker
 Once per turn when you roll damage for a melee weapon attack, you can reroll the weapon's damage dice and use either total.

+## Savage Charge
+*Prerequisites: Gnoll*

+You can make a bite attack at the end of a charge in addition to your normal action.

+When taking the charge action, the gnoll may also make a bite attack as a swift action.

 ## Second Chance
 *Prerequisite: Halfling*